Catalysts for change

 I’m a qualified secondary teacher of Maths & PE who graduated from Kwame Nkrumah University in 2021.

-After uni, I worked for a month as voluntary teacher at Mukwashi; a few months later, the school offered me a job, and I’ve been working here now for two years.
+After uni, I worked for a month as voluntary teacher at Mukwashi; a few months later, the school contacted me and offered me a job!
+I’ve been working here now for three years.
 It’s been a great experience.